Quesses/Fix_My_Code_Challenge/README.md

-# Fix_My_Code_Challenge
+# Fix My Code Challenge

-Challenges to understand codes better and get more practice on debugging other's codes.
-Optional but very useful
+Challenges to understand codes better and get more practice on debugging others' codes Optional but very useful

+## Directories

+0x00-challenge